KingWaffleIII/KingWaffleIII/README.md

 ### Hi there!

-**I'm KingWaffleIII, a student who's interested in planes and web technologies.**
+**I'm KingWaffleIII, a student who's interested in web technologies and cryptography.**
 I'm primarily focused in Django and its REST framework but love TypeScript, Discord.JS and want to get into Rust.

 ## Projects